 Map My Customers can take your sales team to a whole new level.
 Our technology is built to do more and can be used as a stand-alone CRM or easily be integrated into the top CRMs on the market.
 Among its numerous benefits, Map My Customers can track your team’s sales activities so that their visits, calls, and follow-ups can automatically be reported.
 No more manually entering each visit into a sales log: simply walking into a client's building will check your sales rep in for you.
 Leadership can rest assured that they have the most accurate information possible.

 The better sales managers and leaders can understand the information, the more accurately it can be used.
-Map My Customers provides map visualization so that you can see how your data effects each territory for better management.
-You can feel more confident in your decisions and forward direction with the insights that our software can provide.
+Map My Customers provides map visualization so that you can see how your data affects each territory for better management.
+You can feel more confident in your decisions and forward direction with our software's insights.